 Any indemnities owed will be paid when final county yields are available, in the spring of the following year.

 All types and practices that are insurable for corn, rice, soybeans, and spring wheat in the respective county is listed in the Margin Protection actuarial documents.

 - Where to Buy Crop Insurance

 All Federal reinsured crop insurance policies, including Margin Protection policies, are available from authorized crop insurance agents.
 The purchase must be made before the Margin Protection sales closing date, which for most MP crops is earlier than traditional spring crop insurance policy sales closing dates.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at Agent Locator.

 - Download Copies from the Web